Car Insurance Under 50 Dollars

 Another option to save on car insurance is to increase your comprehensive and collision deductibles.
 Although this can decrease your premium, you'll have to pay more out of pocket if you file a claim.
 Make sure you can afford the higher cost of getting your car fixed.

 Driving a used car can lead to insurance savings.
-Not only are pre-owned vehicles cheaper to buy, but they are also usually cheaper to insure.
-You can save by getting state minimum liability-only coverage since the car’s actual cash value (ACV) is much less than a newer car.
-You also might not need comprehensive and collision coverage.
+Not only are pre-owned vehicles cheaper to buy, but they're also usually cheaper to insure.
+You can save by getting state minimum coverage since the car's actual cash value (ACV) is much less than that of a newer car.

 Get a pay-per-mile policy

 If you drive less than 8,000 miles per year, you might save with pay-per-mile car insurance.
 With this policy, you only pay for the miles you drive.
-So the less you drive, the more you can save.
-If you work from home or go to school online, you may save the most with pay-per-mile coverage.
+The less you drive, the more you can save.
+If you work from home or attend school online, you may save the most with pay-per-mile coverage.

-Choosing a state minimum liability-only car insurance policy may offer the most savings.
+Choosing a minimum coverage policy may offer the most savings.
 This policy works best for cheap cars with a low ACV.
-However, choosing this option could leave you underinsured if you cause an accident, meaning you could be held financially responsible if your liability coverage isn’t enough to pay for someone else’s injuries or property damage.
+However, choosing this option could leave you underinsured if you cause an accident, meaning you could be held financially responsible if your liability coverage isn't enough to pay for someone else's injuries or property damage.

 If you have an older car or one that’s not worth much, it might not make sense to carry full coverage.
 Knowing when to drop collision or comprehensive coverage can help you avoid wasting money on full coverage car insurance.

 Shopping around at every renewal will ensure you get the cheapest car insurance rates.
-Getting several quotes to compare can help you know when it’s time to switch to another carrier.
-Each company has different rates.
-You can learn about all your options to make the best decision when regularly shopping for quotes.
+Getting several quotes to compare can help you determine when it’s time to switch to another car insurance carrier.
+Each company has different rates, and you can learn about all your options to make the best decision by regularly shopping for quotes.

 Compare Car Insurance Under $50

 The best way to find $50 car insurance is to get quotes from the cheapest car insurance companies first.
-You can compare these quotes to rates from the best car insurance companies to see which option is the most affordable.
-There are free tools available to help you, like the one featured below.
+You can compare these quotes to rates from the best car insurance companies to see which option offers the most value for your needs.
+There are free tools available to help you, such as the one featured below.

 Car Insurance Calculator